trashbirdecology/luisdva.github.io/_posts/2015-11-07-Mammal-extinction-risk-research.md

 ---
 layout: post
 title: Extinction risk research in mammals
-excerpt: "Trends and patterns in mammal extinction risk research, and thoughts on writing a sole-author paper ."
+excerpt: "Trends and patterns in mammal extinction risk research, and thoughts on writing a sole-author paper."
 tags:
   - Mammal review
   - authorship